The Water Supply Project was set up in 2009 to find additional water supply for the district’s future needs.

 Fresh water is taken from the river above the plant, then treated and piped through the reticulation system.
 If the river level is too low to take as much as we need, Council can replace the amount taken for our water supply to maintain the natural flow of the river.

-Stage 1 of construction and the associated upgrade of the water treatment plant started in February 2014.
-The new scheme is expected to be operational in 2015.
+Stage 1 of construction and the associated upgrade of the water treatment plant started in February 2014 and was opened in May 2015.
+The scheme was first used in Oct 2015 and through March and April of 2016.

 |7 April 2014||Kāpiti Water Supply Project wins national award|